MarcoDaz/food_order/design.md

     # holds a has of Dish instances to be ordered
     # { dish ->  }

-    def basket
+    def list
         # return array of Dish instances to be ordered
     end

-    def add(dish_name) # dish_name is a string that matches a dish name in the menu exactly
+    def add(dish_name, quantity) # dish_name is a string that matches a dish name in the menu exactly
+                                 # quantity is an integer
         # fails if dish is not in menu
+        # fails if quantity is not a positive integer
         # adds Dish instance to basket
     end

-    def remove(dish_name) # dish_name is a string that matches a dish name in the menu exactly
+    def remove(dish_name, quantity) # dish_name is a string that matches a dish name in the menu exactly
+                                    # quantity is an integer
         # fails if dish is not in Basket
+        # fails if quantity is not a positive integer less than or equal to the amount of dishes stored
         # remove Dish instance in basket
     end
 end

-class MenuReader # initialized with a Menu instance
+class MenuReader(menu, io = Kernel) # initialized with a Menu instance
-    def confirm_order
+    def display
-        # fails if basket is empty
+        # fails if menu is empty
-        # Puts basket info in a nice formatted way
+        # puts basket info in a nice formatted way i.e. receipt
     end
 end

 class Menu
     # holds an array of Dish instances

-    attr_reader

-    def
+    def list # => returns array

     end

+    def add(dish) # dish is an instance of Dish add dish instance to array
+    end

+end

 class Dish
     def initialize(name, price)
     end

+    def price
+        @price.to_f
+    end
     attr_reader
 end

+# e.g.
+dish_1 = Dish.new('food_1', 2.5)
+dish_2 = Dish.new('food_2', 5)
+dish_3 = Dish.new('food_3', 7.5)

 ```